Chapter 12 : I Saw Her Standing There

 “Be careful!
 And remember to make Fletcher’s life a living hell for me!”

-“I’ll do my best,” Peter chuckled as he ruffled her hair playfully before exiting the common room.
-He trotted down the enchanted staircases and exited the Castle by the back doors, which led to the greenhouses.
-Once he settled on a stone bench on the left side of the abandoned courtyard, he fished a cigarette out of his pocket.
-The boy lifted his wand and muttered a spell.
-His cigarette caught on fire and he immediately sucked in the smoke.
+“I’ll do my best,” Peter chuckled as he ruffled her hair before exiting the common room.
+He trotted down the enchanted staircases and exited the Castle by the back doors, which led to the greenhouses and various other outdoor spots.
+Once he settled on a stone bench on the left side of a small courtyard, he fished a cigarette out of his pocket.
+The boy lifted his wand and muttered a spell; his cigarette caught on fire and he immediately sucked in the smoke.

 Relief flooded through him and he leaned back against the stone column behind him.

 Suddenly, Peter heard an odd clacking sound that disturbed his cigarette-induced serenity.
 He scrunched his brows together and peaked his head around the column to check if anyone was there.
 He took another drag when he realized he was still alone in the courtyard.
 He must have been hearing things.
 However, the sound continued softly and then progressively got louder.
 Peter’s nerves began to buzz through his system when he whipped around to his right.